The History of Barcelona

 Catalonian demise 1714

+Barcelona history is very complex.
 Barcelona was under siege during the war, but this ended after 13 months on 11th September 1714.
 It is celebrated today as Catalonia’s National Day.
 On his victory, Felipe V immediately revoked all Catalonia’s privileges when he took power.
-The Generalitat was dissolved and use of the Catalan language was banned although as we know it survived to this day.
+The Generalitat was dissolved and the use of the Catalan language was banned although as we know it survived to this day.

 Civil War in 1936 After World War I